Angles: Classification and Properties

 2. Alternate Interior Angles

-In the figure above, angles 4 and 5 are alternate interior angles since they are in the interior portion of the parallel lines and they are on the opposite sides of the transversal (angle 4 is on the right side, angle 5 is on the left side).
+In the figure above, angles 4 and 5 are alternate interior angles since they are in the interior portion of the parallel lines and on the opposite sides of the transversal (angle 4 is on the right side, angle 5 is on the left side).

 Angles 3 and 6 are also alternate interior angles.